Tochukz/AWS-Solution-Architect/Udemy-Stephane-Maarek/readme.md

 __Auto Scaling Groups - Scaling Policies__
 1. Dynamic Scaling
-  * Target Traking Scaling
+  * Target Tracking Scaling
     - Simple to setup
     - Example: I want the average ASG CPU to stay at around 40%
   * Simple / Step Scaling
     - When a CloudWatch alarm is triggered (example CPU > 70%), then add 2 units